Lullabot/rome/README.md

     vim manifests/nodes.pp
     git commit -m 'A useful commit message.'
     ./vagrant-init.sh
-    vagrant vbguest # If you have https://github.com/dotless-de/vagrant-vbguest installed. vim /etc/hosts # Add the IP of the Apache server.
+    vim /etc/hosts # Add the IP of the Apache server.

 Most VM configuration is handled through config.rb.
 Within this file, define each VM as a subclass of Vm.
 Each Shortname property is used to tell Vagrant what Puppet configs to apply to the machine.